Tourism Climate Action

 The tourism sector is highly vulnerable to climate change.
-Tourism depends on environmental resources while climate defines the length and quality of tourism seasons.
 At the same time, tourism contributes to the emission of greenhouse gases (GHG), the cause of global warming.
 Accelerating climate action in tourism is therefore of utmost importance for the resilience of the sector.

 In 2020, the One Planet Vision for a responsible recover of the tourism sector was adopted with the aim to emerge stronger and more sustainable from the COVID-19 crisis.
 Climate action occupies a central place in the Vision, which calls for monitoring and reporting CO2 emissions from tourism, promoting the introduction of science-based targets, accelerating the decarbonization of tourism operations and engaging the tourism sector in carbon removal.